2025 Ethos Life Insurance Review: Rates, Pros & Cons

 Ethos Indexed Universal Life Insurance

-Ethos also offers indexed universal life insurance, a permanent policy that builds cash value tied to the performance of a market index, subject to caps and floors.
-This option provides both lifelong protection and the potential for cash value growth.
+Ethos offers indexed universal life (IUL) insurance, a permanent policy that builds cash value tied to market index performance, subject to caps and floors.
+IUL provides lifelong protection with potential for cash value growth.

-Applicants can qualify online by answering health and financial questions, with no medical exam required in many cases.
-Coverage amounts go up to $1 million for simplified IUL or more for fully underwritten plans, making it suitable for higher-income earners or those with larger protection needs.
-The policy includes no-cost riders such as the Care4Life Accelerated Death Benefit, a Lifetime Income rider, and estate planning tools, along with optional riders for disability or accidental death benefits.
+Applicants aged 20 to 65 qualify online by answering health and financial questions, with no medical exam required in most cases.
+Coverage reaches $1 million for simplified IUL or higher for fully underwritten plans, suitable for higher-income earners or those needing larger death benefits.
+The policy includes no-cost riders: Care4Life Accelerated Death Benefit, Lifetime Income rider and estate planning tools.
+Optional riders cover disability or accidental death.

-Premiums are flexible, and policyholders can borrow or withdraw from the accumulated cash value, though doing so reduces the death benefit.
-The IUL product isn't available in every state and can't be purchased in New York.
+Premiums are flexible.
+Policyholders can borrow or withdraw from accumulated cash value, though doing so reduces the death benefit.
+IUL isn't available in every state and can't be purchased in New York.

 Average IUL Costs